 The Marvel Cinematic Universe has big plans for the future.
-To keep it all straight, we've laid out the next few years' worth of Marvel Studios films, which will take you through all of the official titles announced for Phase 3.
+To keep it all straight, we've laid out the next few years' worth of Marvel Studios films, which will take you through all of the official titles announced for Phase 3 and Phase 4.

 Captain Marvel - March 8, 2019

 Though originally meant to drop in late 2018, the anticipated Captain Marvel film is now scheduled to be released as the first Marvel Studios film of 2019.
 The blockbuster will center on Marvel character Carol Danvers in what's said to be a very earthbound adventure (though her powers are "in the cosmic realm," having come from the alien race known as the Kree).
 It's also been confirmed that the movie will not be a traditional origin story for the titular character, it will co-star Samuel L. Jackson as a younger Nick Fury (with two eyes!), will be set in the 1990s, and will be the first in the franchise to specifically feature the aliens known as the Skrulls.

 Fans got their first tease for Captain Marvel's arrival in the Marvel Cinematic Universe in Avengers: Infinity War, but it won't be until her solo film that she actually appears in person.
 The latest trailer recently dropped.
 Let's hope that the full movie also finds a way to answer where she's been all this time, and why she hasn't been on Earth for all of the chaos that's been going down.
 Find the most recent updates on Captain Marvel HERE.